Harris, Trump Come Out Swinging In Presidential Debate In Philadelphia

 On abortion:

-- "I pledge to you, when Congress passes a bill to put back in place the protections of Roe v Wade as president of the United States, I will proudly sign it into law," said Harris.
+- "I pledge to you, when Congress passes a bill to put back in place the protections of Roe v Wade as president of the United States, I will proudly sign it into law," Harris said.

 - "Now, I believe in the exceptions for rape, incest and life of the mother. ...
 Now states are voting on it. ...
 Each individual state is voting.
 It's the vote of the people," Trump said.